05/18/2019 - 05/19/2019

 - Their older sister and a parent are also spending the night with the older sibling’s troop.

 - 1st grade Daisies who are part of a mixed (multi-level) troop.

 Individual troops may place other restrictions on their overnight Daisies, such as requiring a parent/guardian stay overnight with their Daisies.
 It is our experience that Daisy troops are generally not prepared for the unstructured nature of spring camp.
-For our littlest scouts yearning to spend a whole weekend at camp, we encourage you to enjoy the Daisy Day and then plan to come out for Summer Camporee.
+For our littlest scouts yearning to spend a whole weekend at camp, we encourage you to enjoy the Daisy Day and then plan to come out to Golden Pond for Summer Camporee.

 If you have any questions about this policy please contact the Camp Committee.

 Tag-a-longs are unregistered minor children.
-Only children who are not elligible to be girl members are eligible to be tag-a-longs (boys and preschool girls).
+Only children who are not eligible to be girl members are eligible to be tag-a-longs (boys and preschool girls).
 Girls who are in kindergarten+ must be registered members of GSHPA.
 Tag-a-longs must be accompanied at all time by a parent or legal guardian.

 Tag-a-longs will be charged the girl rate.

 All groups are responsible for having appropriate adult/girl ratios as laid out in the GSHPA Activity Safety Checkpoints.

 All adults staying overnight must be GSHPA registered and cleared.
 It is your responsibility to ensure that your adults are properly registered and cleared through GSHPA.
 Failure to have the appropriate clearances in place may prevent your entire troop from being able to attend camp.
 Please review our event policies.

 This is a troop registration event.
 Troop leaders should complete the registration process for the entire troop.
 If you do not have a troop or your troop is not attending, please contact the camp committee.